takatex/nn-time-sequence-prediction/README.md

 ```

 **example**
-If you set `--all True`(default), all models(rnn, lstm, cnn, qrnn) are used.
+If you set `--all True`, all models(rnn, lstm, cnn, qrnn) are used.
 If you cannot use GPU, set `--cuda None`(default).
 ```
-python main.py --cuda 0
+python main.py --cuda 0 --all True
 ```

 You can also run one model.
 ```
-python main.py --model rnn --cuda 0
+python main.py --cuda 0 --model rnn
 ```

 ## Datasets